ksco92/SimpBot/README.md

 * Run the create statements in the database directory.
 * Insert discord user ids and nickanmes to the user table.

+## Commands

+To see command summary, you can run `!help` on the server, however, here is a more extensive description by category.

+### Generic commands

+* `!taylor`: Returns a random taylor song snippet.

+### The Feli-Point system

+The Feli-Point is an imaginary currency that me and my friends use for when we do good and bad things.
+Points can be added or removed and transactions are tracked in out database.

+* `!felipoint`: Adds or removes a feli points to a user.
+This requires 3 parameters:
+  * `amount`: Must be an integer number and represents the amount of points to add or subtract from a user.
+  * `recipient`: Custom nickname of the user to give or subtract points from.
+  * `type`: Can be only `add` or `remove`.
+* `!pointbalance`: Returns balance and transaction history of feli points.
+This includes the balance of the past 4 weeks, the current week and a total balance, accompanied by a balance graph.